lunamoonmoon/listful/Backend/src/routes/userStoriesRoutes.md

 - /libraries/create route (testing/working)

 As a user, I want to easily categorize items/lists in my library
+ - note from Jeremy: there is no where to store lists in schema as it is set in the documentation
   - ()

 As a user, I want to be able to filter the library by author/subject/alphabetically/ favourited, etc.